I am listed in the Register of Sworn Interpreters and Translators (registration number 136) for sworn translations from Dutch and German into English.

-A sworn translator meets the professional standards set by a civil court in the Netherlands and has been authorised by the court to certify translations.
+A sworn translator meets the professional standards set by a civil court in the Netherlands and so is authorised to certify translations.

 What is a sworn translation?

-A sworn translation includes a statement by and the signature and official stamp of a sworn translator.
-The statement confirms that the translation is a full and true translation of the source text, which must be attached.
+A sworn translation includes the sworn translator’s statement, signature and official stamp.
+This confirms that the translation is a full and true translation of the source text, which must be attached.

 What types of documents?

-Documents that may require sworn translating include official corporate documents, such as articles of association and deeds of transfer, or documents from public or other official registers such as diplomas, identity documents and certificates.
+Sworn translations are often required by, for example, a government organisation or foreign court.
+These translations may be of official corporate documents such as articles of association and deeds of transfer, or documents from public or other official registers such as diplomas, identity documents and certificates.

 Authentication of sworn translations